anycable/docs.anycable.io/docs/realtime-web.md

   subscription by verifying the signature instead of calling the application.
-- A **[reliable stream](./anycable-go/reliable_streams.md)** is a stream whose recent history the server retains, so that a client reconnecting after a network drop receives every message it missed, in the original order.
+- A **[reliable stream](./anycable-go/reliable_streams.md)** is a stream whose recent history the server retains, so that a client reconnecting after a network drop receives every message it missed, in the original order;
+  paired with the AnyCable client SDK, it upgrades delivery from at-most-once to exactly-once.
 - A **[whisper](./js/presence.md)** is a message that one client sends directly to the other subscribers of a stream through the realtime server, without involving the backend application; typing indicators and live cursor